WillCodeForCats/tekmar-packetserv/tekmar_packetserv/DOCS.md

 Select the serial device under "Configuration".
 This is required.

-If you need to run the Tekmar Packet Server Add-On and Tekmar 482 Integration on different systems, enter a port number to remotely access this Add-On.
+If you need to run the Tekmar Packet Server App and Tekmar 482 Integration on different systems, enter a port number to remotely access this App.
 This is useful if your Tekmar Gateway 482 is in a different location, such as a boiler room.
-The Integration will communicate with the Add-On across your LAN.
+The Integration will communicate with the App across your LAN.

 ### Serial Port Configuration